MinervaRose/MinervaRose.github.io/docs/_posts/2023-03-12-jack-russell-sweater.markdown

 I hope you enjoyed this blog post and that you will have fun crocheting a granny square sweater for your dog too.

-If you wish to support me, I would suggest purchasing something for yourself or a loved one at my Redbubble shop.
-I am continuously adding new designs, photos, and illustrations, which means you are sure to find your new favorite thing.

-Visit the online VioletAndOberon Redbubble shop [here](https://www.redbubble.com/people/VioletAndOberon/shop).

-Thank you for your generosity.
-Remember to bookmark the VioletAndOberon blog for more ideas, free crochet patterns, and more.